mertcanekiz/BLG252E_2020Spring/week6/README.md

 * **new**: *hides* the original method (which doesn't have to be virtual), providing different functionality.
 This should only be used where it is absolutelty necessary.

 * **base**: Allows accessing the base class members from within the derived class.

+---
+### CSV Example
+Inside the folder [5_CSV](./5_CSV/) there is an example that demonstrates the use of polymorphism as well as how to read and parse CSV (Comma-Separated Value) files.